 6.1 Foundational Cost Concepts

-There is a plethora of decisions managers face in their daily business.
+There are many decisions managers face in their daily business.
 Some decisions have a bigger impact than others, and some have long-term consequences.
-Closing fac- tories, outsourcing departments, expanding production, and investmenting in new business segments are examples of larger decisions with consequences.
-Cost informa- tion is a major source of information when making such decisions.
-In an extension of that idea, both cost and revenues are important to consider because the relation of revenues and costs determines the bottom line outcome of proﬁt or loss.
-For a reason- able picture of likely outcomes of decisions, current data and projections of future beneﬁts are often required.
+Closing factories, outsourcing departments, expanding production, and investing in new business segments are examples of larger decisions with consequences.
+Cost data are a major source of information when making such decisions.
+In an extension of that idea, both cost and revenues are important to consider because the relationship between revenues and costs determines the bottom-line outcome of proﬁt or loss.
+For a reasonable picture of likely outcomes of decisions, current data and projections of future beneﬁts are often required.

 Relevant costs These costs differ between decision